 One risk for twin pregnancies is Twin-to-Twin Transfusion Syndrome (TTTS).
 This is a condition in which identical twins share blood supply due to an anomaly with the blood vessel connections of the placenta.
 Because of the connection, the smaller twin acts as a donor for the larger recipient twin – who receives excess fluid resulting in an enlarged bladder and an increase in amniotic fluid.
 For the donor twin, the lower levels of fluid can reduce bladder size and decrease amniotic fluid.
 The condition can be fatal for both twins.

 Twin-to-twin transfusion syndrome treatments vary and may include fetoscopic laser surgery.
-The Colorado Fetal Care Center’s Dr. Timothy Crombleholme has performed more than 900 cases of TTTS, with high survival rates.
-At the CFCC, survival rates for one twin is more than 94% and is more than 85% for both twins if there is no growth restriction.
+The Colorado Fetal Care Center’s Dr. Timothy Crombleholme has performed more than 1000 cases of TTTS, with high survival rates.
+At the CFCC, survival rates for one or both twins is 97% and is 85% for both twins if there is no growth restriction.

 Under the direction of Dr. Crombleholme, the Colorado Fetal Care Center provides evaluation and treatment of pregnancies complicated by TTTS.